-Salesforce with Access for SaaS configuration · Cloudflare for Teams documentation
+Salesforce with Access for SaaS configuration

 - SAML Identity type: Assertion contains the Federation ID from the User object

-- Identity Provider Login URL: This is the SSO endpoint provided in the Teams dashboard for that application.
+- Identity Provider Login URL: This is the SSO endpoint provided in the Zero Trust dashboard for that application.

 - Click Security Controls > Single Sign-On Settings > Edit.